GhostComputing/logcabin-redis-proxy/README.md

 The project is woking on the following feature:

-- High performance and asynchronous;
+- High performance and asynchronous

-- Support more redis-like command;
+- Support more redis-like command

-- More test cases(both unit test and integrated test);
+- More test cases(both unit test and integrated test)

 - Key sharding

-- Add more log;
+- Add more log